 The Occupational and Academic Skills for Independence & Success (OASIS) program for Adults with Disabilities at Saddleback College has an independent living and vocational curriculum that focuses on the needs of adults with disabilities in the South Orange County region.

-Classes are available for individuals with various abilities and educational attainment, sequenced from Pre-Vocational to Work Place Skills, incorporating life skills and work skills consistent with best practices for adult learners with disabilities.
+Classes are available for individuals with various abilities and educational attainment, sequenced from Pre-Vocational to Employability and Workplace Skills, incorporating life skills and work skills consistent with best practices for adult learners with disabilities.
 Core classes integrate independent living skills, functional academics, social skills, and vocational skills.
 Students in the OASIS program learn functional living skills and identify resources that will lead them to their academic, professional, or personal goals.

 Getting Started